Hraph/netBOTify/README.md

 ## netBOTify [WIP]

 netBOTify is a real-time and scalable server that lets you execute remote tasks over network using sub-workers.
-An unlimited number of clients (bots) can be connected anywhere in the internet jungle.
+An unlimited number of clients (bots) can be connected anywhere from the internet jungle.

 The tasks are executed remotely using a remote Command Line Interface.